 In early July, Frances Tidd placed this design in the library to celebrate our country's Independence Day.

-In early August this floral design was placed in the library by Frances Ambrose.
+In early August, 2017 this line design utilizing fresh and dried plant material was placed by Frances Ambrose.

-In mid August, 2017 this library design exhibit was placed by new member Katie Aquino, one of our Floral Design Study students.
+In mid August, 2017 this exhibit was placed by new member Katie Aquino, one of our emerging Floral Design Study students.